Museums Explained

 How to Develop Effective Teacher Workshops, By Peter S. O'Connell.
 Published 1987 by American Association for State and Local History Museums and schools.
 16 pages.
 Issued as a detachable pamphlet in History News, vol. 42, no. 3, May-June, 1987.

 Learning Conversations in Museums, By Gaea Leinhardt, Kevin Crowley, Karen Knutson.
 Published 2002 by Lawrence Erlbaum Associates.
 461 pages.
-ISBN:0805840524.
 Google Books says: "Teach. & learn. in non-school settings such as museums is a topic of increasing interest to researchers in psych, educ (sci, art, soc stud), cog sci, and to specialists in museum educ.
-This book fits nicely into a small but rapidly expanding market."
-Note: Google Books offers a Limited Preview of this book.
-For more information on this and other digitizing initiatives from publishers please click here and here. (left: front cover: Learning Conversations in Museums.
+This book fits nicely into a small but rapidly expanding market." (left: front cover: Learning Conversations in Museums.
 Image courtesy Google Books)

 Learning in Museums, American Association of Museums, 1995.

 Learning in the Museum, By George E. Hein.
 Published 1998 by Routledge.
 203 pages.
-ISBN:0415097754.
 Google Books says: "'Learning in the Museum' confronts the educational role which museums can have and shows how research in visitor studies and the philosophy of education can be applied to facilitate a meaningful educational experience in museums.
 The book contains a brief history of education in public museums, and goes on to examine how the educational theories of Dewey, Piaget, Vygotsky relate to learning in the museum.
 A survey of the wide range of research methods employed in visitor studies is illustrated with examples taken from museums around the world.
-George E. Hein concludes that visitors best learn when knowledge is actively constructed in their own minds, and provides a model of the 'constructivist museum' -- one with exhibitions which are physically, socially, and intellectually accessible to every single visitor."
-Note: Google Books offers a Limited Preview of this book.
-For more information on this and other digitizing initiatives from publishers please click here and here. (right: front cover: Learning in the Museum.
+George E. Hein concludes that visitors best learn when knowledge is actively constructed in their own minds, and provides a model of the 'constructivist museum' -- one with exhibitions which are physically, socially, and intellectually accessible to every single visitor." (right: front cover: Learning in the Museum.
 Image courtesy Google Books)

 Paying Attention: Visitors and Museum Exhibitions, Beverly Serrell, 1998 (105+ pages.)